Colors

 Semantic color definition

-A semantic color style definition names color styles based on their purpose or role (like “background” "text" or “icons”) rather than their appearance, making it easier to keep color consistent and meaningful across designs and code.
+A semantic color style definition names color styles based on their purpose or role, such as “background,” “text,” or “icons,” instead of their appearance.
+This makes it easier to keep color use consistent and meaningful across designs and code.

 Designing with semantic color styles in Figma

-Designers leveraging our Figma libraries, can easily choose from the predefined set of semantic color styles to maintain consistency, and meet color contrast accessibility requirements.
+Designers who use our Figma libraries can choose from a predefined set of semantic color styles.
+This helps them stay consistent and meet color contrast accessibility requirements.

 Semantic color demo in Figma